MarketDataApp/documentation/sheets-add-on/troubleshooting/price-differences.md

 To get more detailed information, use the "all" parameter with STOCKDATA like this: `=STOCKDATA("TICKER","ALL")`.
 This will provide you with a more detailed quote with column names and help you understand where the price is coming from.

+#### Example From 3 AM

 ![price differences](/img/price-differences.png)

+In the example shown, we've requested a price using both STOCKDATA and GOOGLEFINANCE at 3 AM in the early morning for a stock that was thinly traded in the extended session.
+Note how STOCKDATA shows a price of $128.64 (midpoint between the bid/ask) while GOOGLEFINANCE shows $129.42, the day's closing price.
+When STOCKDATA is run with the "ALL" parameter we can see the bid/ask and verify how the midpoint price is calculated.